What Do Apartment Inspections Look For? The Essential Checklist You Need

 - Maintenance & habitability: They help identify issues early — leaks, mold, broken appliances — before they turn into major problems.

-- Lease‑compliance: Your lease likely contains provisions about how you maintain your unit (cleanliness, damage, appliances).
+- Lease‑compliance: Your lease agreement likely contains provisions about how you maintain your unit (cleanliness, damage, appliances).
 Inspections verify compliance.

 Why Do Apartments Do Random Inspections?